 A telephoto lens is a must for the parks wildlife and birds.

-We visit North American Indian Days in nearby Browning on Saturday evening for fast action rodeo and portraits during the dancing contests.
+Some years, we visit North American Indian Days in nearby Browning on Saturday evening for fast action rodeo and portraits during the dancing contests.

 #3 – Pace yourself during this Glacier Park Photo Workshop.